Love Is All (Roger Glover song): Reception

 While Love Is All did little in the United Kingdom, it became an unexpected number one-hit in the Netherlands and Belgium for several weeks.
 In the Dutch Top 40, it reached number one for three weeks.
 In 1978, the video was featured on the Australian music show Countdown, and the song reached number 10 on the Australian charts.
 The video was also used regularly as an interstitial program on Australia's ABC TV.

 Cover versions

 The song was covered by Sacha Distel in 1976.
 Sergeant Frog released a version in the 1980s.
 In 2002, Flemish singer Dana Winner released a cover version.
 Other artists who covered the song have been Gonzales (2008), Keedz (2010), Playing for Change (2013) and Arjen Lucassen (2023).

 In popular culture

 The song was used in a 1991 French TV advertisement by Sironimo, a brand of flavored syrup.

-In 2006, the song was used by the Dutch political party CDA in its advertisements for the 2006 Dutch General Election.
+In 2006, the song was used by Dutch political party CDA in its advertisements for the 2006 Dutch General Election.

 In 2014, it was featured in the video game Just Dance 2015 by Ubisoft.

 In 2021, it was the music to the latest Cartier advertisement.